-Lunging The lunging should reflect an easy and effortless collaboration and communication between the lunger and the Horse.
+Rhythm 10 % Relaxation 10 % Connection 10 % Impulsion 10 % Straightness 10 % Collection 10 % Vault Ability of the Horse Willingness and obedience: Comfortable.
+Harmony and lightness.
+Alert and responsive to the lunger's aids.
+No resistance or hesitation.
+Alert and responsive to the lunger's aids.
+Harmony and lightness.
+Balance in tempo (forth/back): Constant correct tempo (pace and energy without speeding up or slowing down).
+Balance in circling (in/out): Constant circle of min.
+15 m. diameter without falling in or out.
+Willingness and obedience Balance in tempo 25 % nd gy A2 25 % Lunging De Deductions: see listed below The lunging should reflect an easy and effortless collaboration and communication between the lunger and the Horse.
 Correct and discrete use of aids.
 Correct position and posture.
 Appropriate dress.
 Well-adjusted equipment.
 Entry, salute, and trot round: Should be performed in a smooth flow from entering the arena, till striding off into canter and till the Vaulter touches the Horse.
-A3 15 % Deductions: see listed below
+Deductions: see listed below se ed m A3 15 %

 2.6.1.
-Quality of Canter Guality of training (Score A1)
+Quality of Canter / Quality of training (Score A1)